Simon Helberg is one of those performers whose career is easy to underrate because he spent so many years inside one character.

 But recognizability is the beginning of a profile, not the end of one.

 The durable fact about Simon Helberg is that he spent years animating one of television's riskiest comic assignments and then used a film role to show how much more range sat underneath it.
-He is not just a sitcom actor who later picked up a prestige nomination.
+He is more than a sitcom actor who later picked up a prestige nomination.
 He is a performer whose control of comic panic gave both of those achievements their shape.

 That is a better biography than another credit list.